Traveling Beer Garden Hello

 • Shiba-Koen

-Tokyo Tower's alternative to the ubiquitous summer beer gardens is welcoming the outdoor drinking season with a double dose of whisky highballs.
-Head to the terrace at the base of the tower near the main entrance for a lengthy menu of highballs combined with a variety of drinking snacks (think karaage and grilled bacon).
+Tokyo Tower’s alternative to the usual summer beer gardens kicks off the outdoor drinking season with a double dose of whisky highball festivals.
+Head to the terrace at the base of the tower for a wide selection of highballs alongside snacks like karaage and grilled bacon.

-There's also a meatier option on the roof of the Tower Foot Town building.
-The Tokyo Tower Rooftop Highball Garden serves up all-you-can-eat jingisukan, the Hokkaido-born lamb barbecue named after the Mongol warlord Genghis Khan.
+There’s also a meatier option on the roof of the Tokyo Tower Foot Town, where the Tokyo Tower Rooftop Highball Garden serves all-you-can-eat jingisukan, the Hokkaido-born lamb barbecue named after Mongol warlord Genghis Khan.

-The Tokyo Tower Cho-Ten Highball Garden at the base of the tower is open until September 28, from 4pm-10pm on weekdays and 12noon-10pm on Sat, Sun & holidays.
+The Tokyo Tower Ultimate Kaku Highball Garden at the base of the tower is open until October 12, from 4pm-10pm on weekdays and 12noon-10pm on Sat, Sun & holidays.

 Explore Tokyo's drinking scene